fletxcher/sud0ku_s0lver/README.md

 ## GUI

-The graphical user interface is implemented using Tkinter, providing users with an interactive platform to input Sudoku puzzles, trigger the solving process, and visualize the solution steps.
-The GUI code can be found in the `src/gui.py` file.
+The graphical user interface is implemented using Tkinter, providing users with an interactive platform to input Sudoku puzzles, trigger the solving process, and visualize the result.

 ## Puzzle Generator